ibexa/documentation-developer/docs/tutorials/field_type/5_implement_the_legacy_storage_engine_converter.md

 # Step 5 - Implement the Legacy Storage Engine Converter

 So far, the Field Type's value is represented by the `Tweet\Value` class.
-It holds a semantic representation of the type's data: a URL, author URL and the tweet's content.
+It holds a semantic representation of the type's data: a URL, an author URL and the tweet's content.

-The next step is to tell the system how to store this.
+The next step is to tell the system how to store it.

 ## About converters